wshbair/Infra-Workshop/ioheavy/ethereum/README.md

 # Experiment Setup

-Need to deploy the ioheavy smart contract first.
-The source code of ioheavy smart contract source code in Solidity is `blockbench/benchmark/contracts/ethereum/ioheavy.sol` as a reference.
+* Requirments:  sudo apt-get install npm & npm install web3@0.19

-* use `node deploy.js` to deploy the smart contract into blockchain(ethereum/parity).
+* use `node deploy.js` to deploy the smart contract into blockchain(ethereum).
 It will output the deployed smart contract address into `stdout`.

 # Run